 - (b) For independent directors, the amounts in this column include the annual fee, meeting fees and travel fees.
-In the case of Mr. Lyons, the amount includes fees earned in UK pounds sterling as a director of Canaccord Genuity Limited and Canaccord Genuity Wealth Limited. - (c) The amounts in this column for the independent directors (Mr. Bralver, Mr. Harris, Ms. Jones, Mr. Lyons, Mr. Shah and Ms. Tennant) represent the grant date fair value of the deferred share units (DSUs) awarded to directors in respect of the four quarters for the financial year.
-For details of the DSUs, see "Deferred share units" on page 41.
+In the case of Mr. Lyons, the amount includes fees earned in UK pounds sterling as a director of Canaccord Genuity Limited and Canaccord Genuity Wealth Limited.
+Mr. Rosenfeld resigned effective March 18, 2021. - (c) The amounts in this column for the independent directors (Mr. Bralver, Ms. Denham, Mr. Harris, Ms. Jones, Mr. Lyons, Mr. Rosenfeld, Mr. Shah and Ms. Tennant) represent the grant date fair value of the deferred share units (DSUs) awarded to directors in respect of the four quarters for the financial year.
+For details of the DSUs, see "Deferred share units" on page 42.
 The grant date fair value is the volume weighted average price on the Toronto Stock Exchange for the ten trading days immediately preceding the grant date.
 This methodology represents management's best estimate of fair value at the grant date.

-The DSUs awarded to directors during the financial year and that were outstanding as of March 31, 2020 are shown in the following table.
+The DSUs awarded to directors during the financial year and that were outstanding as of March 31, 2021 are shown in the following table.
 These numbers include additional DSUs paid in respect of cash dividends.
 The market value of DSUs awarded during the year is calculated by multiplying the number of DSUs awarded by grant date fair value or the closing price of the underlying shares on the dividend payment date, as the case may be.
-The market value of DSUs that are held as of March 31, 2020, is calculated by multiplying the number of DSUs held by the closing market price of the underlying shares on March 31, 2020 (\$4.33).
+The market value of DSUs that are held as of March 31, 2021, is calculated by multiplying the number of DSUs held by the closing market price of the underlying shares on March 31, 2021 (\$11.50).